 The Work of the OCTA

-The OCTA assists the FICs to analyse trade policy issues, develop negotiating strategy, facilitate the development and coordination of negotiating positions, build trade negotiation capacity, and advance their positions in trade negotiation meetings.
+The OCTA assists the PICs to analyse trade policy issues, develop negotiating strategies, facilitate the development and coordination of negotiating positions, build trade negotiation capacity, and advance their positions in trade negotiation meetings.

-Based on Article 3 of the OCTA Constitution, the objects of the OCTA are:
+Based on Article 3 of the OCTA Constitution, the objectives of the OCTA are:

-- (a) The provision of support and assistance to the Forum Island Countries in the negotiation of trade, development and economic cooperation arrangements with Australia and New Zealand, currently referred to as PACER Plus, and related activities to promote the general social welfare of the Forum Island Countries;
+- a) The provision of support and assistance to the Pacific Island Countries in the negotiation of trade, development and economic cooperation arrangements with Australia and New Zealand, currently referred to as PACER Plus, and related activities to promote the general social welfare of the Pacific Island Countries;

-The OCTA does not determine the negotiating positions of the FICs.
-The FIC Trade Ministers are the primary policy and decision-making body on PACER Plus negotiations.
-The FIC Trade Ministers could, but need not, request that the OCTA represent the FICs on specific issues in the PACER Plus negotiations.
+The OCTA does not determine the negotiating positions of the PICs.
+The PIC Trade Ministers are the primary policy and decision-making body on PACER Plus negotiations.
+The PIC Trade Ministers could, but need not, request that the OCTA represent the PICs on specific issues in the PACER Plus negotiations.

 The Governance Structure of the OCTA